microlinkhq/html-get/README.md

 Enable or disable prerendering as mechanism for getting the HTML markup explicitly.

-The value `auto` means that that internally use a list of whitelist website that don't need to use prerendering by default.
+The value `auto` means that that internally use a list of websites that don't need to use prerendering by default.
 This list is used for speedup the process, using `fetch` mode for these websites.

 See [getMode parameter](#getMode) for know more.